IN 1905 JOHANN FIGLMÜLLER

 The Figlmüller family has deep ties to the Austrian capital.
 Maintaining the traditions of the Viennese tavern culture is a priority for both brothers.

 But they also know how to innovate in style.
-In addition to the pair of Figlmüller restaurants in the city, they have now opened up four other locations across Vienna.
-From a cosy beer pub, chic bistro and a new interpretation of a classic tavern to a coffee shop at Vienna Airport.
+In addition to the pair of Figlmüller restaurants in the city, they have now opened up six other locations across Vienna.
+From a cosy beer pub, chic bistro, a new interpretation of a classic tavern, an aperitivo bar with a spectacular view to a burgerstand and a coffee shop at Vienna Airport.

 SCHNITZELS NEED